codingsolutionsoneproblematatime/coingecko-etl-pipeline/README.md

 - Loads data into a local SQL Server table (`DailyPrices`)
 - Easily extendable for scheduling, historical analysis, or Power BI dashboards

+## Automation & Logging

+- The ETL script includes error-handling for API requests and SQL Server connection issues.
+- Errors are logged to a local file (`etl_errors.log`) for debugging and auditing.
+- The script is designed to be scheduled using Windows Task Scheduler for automated daily data pulls.

 ## Tech Stack
 - Python
 - SQL Server